CMS comparison 2025: The most popular content management systems

 Search engine optimization and responsive design

 High-value content is key to a successful website.
-Here, search engine optimization plays an increasingly important role.
-Website operators who want to conquer a top spot in the search engine rankings also need to fulfill certain technical requirements.
-These concern the URL structure of an online project, the design of meta-information, and the orientation of the layout on mobile devices.
+Here, search engine optimization is playing an increasingly important role.
+Website operators who want to conquer a top spot in the search engine rankings need to fulfill certain technical requirements.
+It’s important to pay attention to the URL structures on your website, metadata and how your website content is displayed on mobile devices.

-All of the open source solutions in our CMS comparison offer users the possibility to rewrite parameterized URLs in a ‘talking’ URL scheme that can be interpreted by both human users and search engines.
-Not every CMS natively supports this function without extensions.
+All of the open-source solutions in our CMS comparison offer users the possibility to rewrite parameterized URLs into SEO-friendly URLs that can be interpreted by both human users and search engines.
+Not every CMS natively supports this function.

-An essential influence on search engine rankings is meta-information, like the title and description of a webpage.
-These are displayed to users together with the URL as a snippet in the search result and serve as a teaser animating the user to click.
-All presented open source systems offer users the opportunity to manually create individual meta-information for the subpage of online projects.
+An essential influence on search engine rankings is metadata.
+This includes the title and description of a web page.
+These are displayed to users together with the URL as a snippet in the search result and serve as a teaser to encourage the user to click.
+All the open-source systems presented here offer users the opportunity to manually create individual metadata for every subpage of an online project.

-The rising number of mobile views has changed the demands that users put on internet presentations.
-Operators who still base the layout of their website exclusively on desktop users lose potential visitors and will find a decline in search engine rankings.
-The implementation of new online projects should make the issue of mobile-friendly presentation a priority.
-In principle, CMS systems counteract users by strictly separating content and presentation.
-For all presented solutions, you’ll find templates which automatically adjust the display size to different user devices in the scope of responsive designs.
-But be warned: They’re not all available for free.
+The rising number of mobile devices being used to access websites has changed the demands that users put on how a website is displayed.
+Operators who only think about desktop users when designing the layout of their website will lose potential visitors and notice a decline in search engine rankings.
+When creating new online projects, it’s important to make mobile-friendly presentation a priority.
+In principle, CMSs accommodate users by strictly separating content and presentation.
+For all the systems presented below, you’ll find templates which automatically adjust the display size to different user devices using responsive design.
+They’re not all available for free, however.

 WordPress | TYPO3 | Joomla! | Drupal | Contao | Neos | |